ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A4 Class_Attributes.md

 # Class Attributes

-(Possibly an appendix)

 > A number of type tools use a syntax that hacks class attribute syntax; the most obvious is dataclasses but there are others.
 > It's important to understand that this is special behavior created by the tool, and that ordinary classes do not behave this way.

-I was attempting to assist on an open-source project when I was stopped short by this (names have been changed):
+While contributing to an open-source project, I was stopped short by this (names have been changed):

 ```python
 # example_1.py